agilly/lao_bytecode/compact_lao_messages_app/README.md

 1. Input String Handling

     CSV Check:
     The app looks for `./input_files/input_strings.csv`, which stores Lao strings to convert.
+An example input_strings.csv file for editing can be found under the input_files folder.

     Overwrite Prompt:
     If the file exists, it asks the user whether to overwrite it.